manatki/manatki/docs/HKDderivation.md

 one can achieve a lot of helpful things over than just `case class` without `F[_]`, e.g.
 - original data is restorable as `Product[Id]`
-- `Product[Option]` could work as functional builder,
+- `Product[Option]` could work as a functional builder,
 - `Product[Either[String, A]]` as a validation result,
-- `Product[IO]` and `Product[Ref[IO, *]]` could be used as view and state of reactive configuration,
+- `Product[IO]` and `Product[Ref[IO, *]]` could be used as a view and state of reactive configuration,
-- `Product[Stream[IO, *]]` could work as reactive dataframe with good types etc.
+- `Product[Stream[IO, *]]` could work as a reactive dataframe with good types, etc.

-HKD Patterns should be described in some post in the near future.
+HKD Patterns should be described in some posts soon.

-Good typeclass equipment is crucial to make the future bright for the HKD.
-So one need some essential typeclasses and a lot of utilitary typeclasses.
+A good typeclass equipment is crucial to make the future bright for the HKD.
+So one needs some essential type classes and a lot of utility type classes.
 Latter means we need some generic derivation library such as magnolia is for simple types.

 ## Essential typeclasses

-Several typeclasses may and should be derived for any HKD in the simplest form.
+Several type classes may and should be derived for any HKD in the simplest form.

 ### RepresentableK

-As for higher kinded traits, HKD could greatly benefit from the representability, having following definitions
+As for higher kinded traits, HKD could greatly benefit from the representability, having the following definitions

 ```scala
 trait FunctionK[-F[_], +G[_]]{